vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

     ON cd.cohort_month = cs.cohort_month
 ORDER BY cd.cohort_month, cd.months_since_first_order;
 ```
-### Important limitation:
+**Important limitation:**
 The dataset does not contain a full continuous monthly timeline, so this analysis is directional only and should not be interpreted as a complete lifecycle retention model.

-### Key insight:
+**Key insight:**
-Observed repeat behavior appears relatively stable across cohorts, suggesting product or experience factors may matter more than lifecycle timing in this dataset.
+Observed repeat purchase activity appears relatively stable across cohorts, suggesting product or experience factors may matter more than lifecycle timing in this dataset.

 > Full SQL scripts → [`/sql`](sql/)

 ---

 ### Customer Risk Segmentation and Financial Impact

+The query logic above becomes more meaningful when aggregated to the segment level.
+The summary below shows which customer groups are behaviorally risky and which groups actually drive the most financial loss.

 Customers were segmented by **return behavior** using return rate and a minimum order threshold to reduce noise from low-activity accounts.
 To make the analysis business-relevant, each segment was also evaluated by its financial contribution to return-related loss.